Supreme Court of Justice of El Salvador: History

+The Supreme Court of Justice was established in 1824, and Joaquín Durán y Aguilar was its first president.

 This court began its work on April 25, 1825.

 Following the end of the Salvadoran Civil War, the Commission on the Truth for El Salvador and the Ad Hoc Commission identified weaknesses in the judiciary and recommended solutions, the most dramatic being the replacement of all the judges on the Supreme Court.
 This recommendation was fulfilled in 1994 when an entirely new court was elected.

 Criticism

 One problem the Supreme Court needs to solve is the speed with which the courts resolve criminal cases.
 In 2000, for example, some 48% of prisoners did not have a firm sentence.

 On the other hand, the Supreme Court will decide against the executive branch, demonstrating some independence.
 There is constant battle between the judicial and executive branch over the application of the anti-gang laws.

 But at the national level, the Supreme Court is criticized for being too dependent on the legislative branch, who is responsible for naming the judges.
 At the time of election of judges, the different parties negotiate their votes, and the election is usually a form of political compromise.
 Judges are also thought to be of varied quality throughout the country, and in some places, cases take a very long time and many years are spent resolving controversial cases.
 The Constitutional Court has also been criticized for taking too long to issue decisions, which some say results in justice delayed too long.